Joseph-Alp/Chem-308-Portfolio/Master.md

 <p align="center">  $\Psi(x,t)= \psi(x) T(t) $, </p>
 where $\psi(x)$ is in the solution set for the TISE $\{ {\psi(x)}_n \}$.

-## By investigating multiple well defined states, we are able to utilize MatLab to generate plots of wavefunctions that reflect the [TDSE](/MLW6.md) for a PIB.
+*By investigating multiple well defined states, we are able to utilize MatLab to generate plots of wavefunctions that reflect the [TDSE](/MLW6.md) for a PIB*

 These plots include:
 1. The wave function in the position basis over time in both real and imaginary axes